 One way to do that is to structure your sermon more narratively; i.e., let it flow after the fashion of a good story, with appropriate builds and cliff hangers and climaxes.
 Become a good student of story and master the craft.

 In the next installment we’ll look at three more important re-approaches to preaching in the digital age.
+You can find part 2 here.

 Dr. Joshua Schatzle is Pastor of Charlottetown Christian Reformed Church on Prince Edward Island, and a 2019 graduate of Covenant Seminary’s Doctor of Ministry (DMin) program.